jaysonzanarias/data-structures-and-algorithms/README.md

 My personal reviewer for different Data Structure and Algorithm Concepts.
 <br><br>
 **Note:**
-- items listed are not complete, only the ones I was only able to study at the moment.
+- Items listed are not complete, only the ones I was only able to study at the moment.
 Will continue to update.
-- for more details, you may visit this site https://www.bigocheatsheet.com/, it listed a lot of data structures and algorithms together with it's time complexity + a link to Wikipedia for each item.
+- For more details, you may visit https://www.bigocheatsheet.com/, it listed a lot of data structures and algorithms together with it's time complexity + a link to Wikipedia for each item.

 ## Language Used
 - Java